-Specialty Chemicals top 10 customers make up about 51% of its revenue, with its largest customer making up about 8%.
-Specialty Chemicals largest export market is Japan.
+Specialty Chemicals' top 10 customers make up about 48% of its revenue, with its largest customer making up about 8%.
+Specialty Chemicals largest export market from North America is Japan.
 Selling prices, cost efficiencies, product quality, logistical capability, reliability of supply, technical expertise and service are all key competitive factors.